-If you invest in our Common Shares, your interest will be diluted for each Common Shares you purchase to the extent of the difference between the offering price per Common Shares and our net tangible book value per Common Shares after this Offering.
-Dilution results from the fact that the offering price per Common Shares is substantially in excess of the net tangible book value per Common Shares attributable to the existing shareholders for our presently outstanding Common Shares.
+If you invest in our Common Shares, your interest will be diluted for each Common Share you purchase to the extent of the difference between the offering price per Common Shares and our net tangible book value per Common Shares after this Offering.
+Dilution results from the fact that the offering price per Common Share is substantially in excess of the net tangible book value per Common Shares attributable to the existing shareholders for our presently outstanding Common Shares.

-The following table illustrates this per share dilution:
+The following table illustrates this per share dilution at an assumed public offering price of \$10.99 per Common Share:

-As of December 31, 2020 Public Offering price per share \$ Net tangible book value per share as of December 31, 2020 Increase in net tangible book value per share attributable to existing shareholders Pro forma net tangible book value per share after this Offering Dilution per share to new investors
+Dece As of December 31, 2020 Public Offering price per share \$ 10.99 Pro forma net tangible book value per share as of December 31, 2020 0.25 Increase in net tangible book value per share attributable to existing shareholders 0.07 Pro forma net tangible book value per share after this Offering 0.32 Dilution per share to new investors \$ 10.67 and the dilution in pro forma as adjusted net tangible book value per Common Share to new investors in this offering by \$0.004 per Common Share, assuming no change to the number of Common Shares offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.